telerik/xaml-docs/controls/radspreadprocessing/features/formulas/custom-functions.md

 ## Functions Inheritance Tree

-The document model provides an inheritance tree of classes that provide ready to use functionalities for different function types depending on the function arguments and the desired result.
+The document model provides an inheritance tree of classes that provide ready-to-use functionalities for different function types depending on the function arguments and the desired result.

 __Figure 1__ shows the base abstract function classes.